gilamran/fullstack-typescript/README.md

 ├── .babelrc                # babel configuration
 ├── .gitignore              # ignored git files and folders ├── .nvmrc                  # Force nodejs version
-├── package.json            # The list of 3rd party libraries and utilities
-└── tslint.json             # TypeScript linting configuration file
+├── .env                    # (ignored) Can be used to override environment variables ├── package.json            # The list of 3rd party libraries and utilities └── tslint.json             # TypeScript linting configuration file
 ├── README.md               # This file